MetaMask/metamask-docs/snaps/tutorials/gas-estimation.md

 }
 ```

-Next, modify the snap RPC message handler that displays the confirmation window.
+Next, modify the Snap RPC message handler that displays the confirmation window.
 This handler uses a switch statement to handle various request methods, but in this case there is
 only one method, `hello`.
 For this method, the handler returns a call to MetaMask with the parameters to display a